Window of Opportunity for Nonprofits

 You Do Not Have Much Time

 Over the next fifteen years, Baby Boomers—who hold nearly half of all U.S. household wealth—are expected to pass along an estimated $84 trillion to their heirs and to charities.
-About $12 trillion of that total could flow directly to nonprofit organizations, offering a once-in-a-generation opportunity.
+It’s being called The Great Wealth Transfer, and about $12 trillion of that total could flow directly to nonprofit organizations, offering a once-in-a-generation opportunity.
 If you haven’t yet put a solid planned giving program in place, now is the time to start.

 The Scale of the Opportunity